FaintWhisper/WebSockets-Chat/README.md

 ## Contributing

-If you want to contribute to this project you're more than welcome, just send a pull request and you are done!
+Although I built this small app just for learning purposes, please, feel free to contribute to this project, just send a pull request and you are done!

 ## Authors